 Activating your eSIM before you fly

-Activating the eSIM is the easiest part of the trip and doesn't require any technical knowledge.
-The process takes 1 minute, and it's ideal to have the profile installed before leaving home, using your home Wi-Fi, so you don't have to rely on anything when you arrive in Bhutan.
+Activating the eSIM is the simplest part of the trip and requires no technical expertise.
+The process takes 1 minute, and it's ideal to have the profile installed before leaving home, using your home Wi-Fi, so you don't have to depend on anything when you arrive in Bhutan.

-- Activate it upon landing: turn on the eSIM in Paro to use all days of the plan.
+- Activate upon landing: Turn on the eSIM in Paro to take advantage of all plan days.

-- Select it for data: set the eSIM as your data line and you're connected.
+- Select it for data: Set the eSIM as the data line, and you're ready to browse.

-If you get stuck at any step, the guide on how to activate your eSIM explains it in detail, and 24/7 Spanish-language support resolves any questions.
-Before purchasing, confirm your phone's compatibility to avoid surprises.
+If you get stuck at any step, the guide on how to install your eSIM explains it in detail, and 24/7 Spanish support resolves any questions.
+Before buying, confirm in your mobile settings that it supports eSIM (on iPhone, Settings > Mobile Data; on Android, it's usually in Settings > Connections > SIM Manager) to avoid surprises on the day of purchase.

 Frequently asked questions